|•Seine River Cruises »||• Moulin Rouge »|

 |• Our Fave Day Trips »||• Eiffel Tower »|

 When you're planning your trip it's nice to have friends who are Paris travel experts.
 Us!
 We have years of Paris travel experience, and we're happy to share it with you.

-Like your best friends in Paris, we can help you plan a smooth visit to the City of Lights.
-Let's make it the trip of a lifetime!
+Like your best friends in Paris, using our advice will help you plan a smooth visit to the City of Lights.
+In fact, let's make it the trip of a lifetime!